 After Ankle Arthroscopy

 After surgery, your joint may be swollen, painful, and stiff.
 Recovery times can vary.
 Your surgeon will tell you when to resume activity.
 If you had a loose body, bone spur, or OCD removed, you may be able to bear weight when the pain is gone.
-With a secured OCD, you may need to wear a surgical boot or cast and use crutches for some time.
+With a secured OCD, you may need to wear a surgical boot or cast, limit weight-bearing, and use crutches for some time.

 Follow your surgeon’s guidelines for healing: